VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 - To race, put the starting board down on the starting line tape.
-Players put their card in between the spaces marked by tape.
+Players put their cards in between the spaces marked by tape.

 Prizes for Winners

-Winning the races is part of the fun, but many times kids have even more fun designing and re-designing their car.
+Winning the races is part of the fun, but many times kids have even more fun designing and re-designing their cars.
 In the theme park racing room, we've seen grown men spend hours building cars in the racing center!
-Like I said, you may not need any other games at your party if you play this one!
+As I said, you may not need any other games at your party if you play this one!

 - Lego Cars: If you can, you might let the kids take home the cars they've designed, which is probably the favorite prize!